DIGITbrain/digitbrain.github.io/docs/attributes/deployment.md

     which will be opened on the instance (both TCP and UDP protocols will be affected).

+    !!! danger
-    **Note 51820 must be included in this list to ensure containers can communicate**
+        Port 51820 must be included in this list to ensure containers can communicate